VeraKulemina/Phase-1-Project/README.md

 # The Project based on "Rick amd Morty" cartune main caracters.
 ## Project description:
-![This is an image](https://user-images.githubusercontent.com/110997836/194588514-3d62de22-2487-4125-8f88-c5abe40fea1a.png)
+![This is an image](https://user-images.githubusercontent.com/110997836/194588514-3d62de22-2487-4125-8f88-c5abe40fea1a.png) As for meeting requirements, we are creating a JavaScript, CSS, and HTML frontend project that is coming from a public API.
+So our app is on a single page with event listeners and interesting visuals.
+The data of the API we used in our project:
+* Live Status
+* Species Type
+* Gender
+* Name
+* Image

 When entering our website users will be presented with a 5 characters in the navbar and first character in mid screen.
 The data for the characters comes from an API source.
 For users: